 As components such as resistor and capacitors age, their values often change.
 Even small changes can cause the phono stage to apply incorrect RIAA equalization, resulting in 'tonal coloration' and phase distortion.
-The chart below shows how well each channel of your phono preamp stage follows the precise RIAA standard over the range of 20Hz to 20 KHz.
+The chart below shows how well each channel of your phono

-The chart is made by applying precision RIAA pre-emphasis to the test signal input to the phono preamp stage.
+The graph is made by applying precision RIAA pre-emphasis to the test signal input to the phono preamp stage.
 If the phono input stages de-emphasis equalization is in perfect compliance with the RIAA standard there should be a flat line at zero deviation.
 The flatter this line is the better.
 Any deviation present should be below the manufacturer's specification over the entire frequency range.

-Individual resistors and capacitors were replaced/upgraded to allow the phono preamp to operate within 1 dB of specified RIAA equalization compliance.
-Both channels are well balanced with less than .5 dB difference across the entire frequency range.
+Individual resistors and capacitors were replaced/upgraded to allow the phono preamp to operate within 1dB of specified RIAA equalization compliance from 25Hz to 20kHz.
+Both channels are well balanced with less than 0.5 dB difference across the entire frequency range.